mah-davarfa/Jammming/README.md

 ## 🔧 Technologies Used
 - React + Vite
-- Spotify Web API
+-  Spotify OAuth (PKCE), Spotify Web API
 - Axios
 - CSS (Responsive Grid & Flexbox)
-- React Context API
+- React Context + `localStorage` sync
 - Jest & React Testing Library
+ **Preview API**: Custom Express backend on Render for fetching 3rd-party preview URLs (when Spotify preview is missing)
+- **Deployment**:
+- Frontend: Netlify
+  - Backend: Render

 ## 🔐 Features
-- Login with Spotify OAuth or continue as guest
+- Secure PKCE-based login flow.
+ Token Expiration Countdown
+- After login, the app retrieves a Spotify access token.
+- A real-time countdown timer is displayed, showing how long the session remains valid.
+- Countdown is based on a timestamp (`Date.now() + expires_in * 1000`) and is **persisted in `localStorage`** to survive refreshes.
+- When time runs out, users are prompted to re-login.
+- Load and Edit Existing Spotify Playlists
+- Load any of your existing Spotify playlists into the app.
+- Add or remove songs.
+- Supports guest mode (limited features) or full user login.
 - Search by song, album, or artist
 - Preview audio clips
-- Create and manage playlists
+- Rename playlists before saving.
-- Save playlists to Spotify
+- Save new playlists directly to your Spotify account.
 - Dark and Light mode toggle
 - Fully unit-tested components
+###  Replace Existing Playlist on Spotify
+- After editing, the updated playlist can **replace the original on Spotify** using Spotify’s `PUT` endpoint.
+- Prevents duplicate playlist clutter.

 ## 🧪 Testing
 Built using: